signatureai/signature-core-nodes/docs/nodes/numbers.md

 | ----- | ------- |
 | float | `FLOAT` |

-??? note "Pick the code in numbers.py"
+??? note "Source code in numbers.py"

     ```python
     class Int2Float:
-        """Converts an integer to a float.
+        """Converts an integer to a floating-point number.

-        This class converts an integer to a floating-point number.
+        This class handles the conversion of integer values to floating-point numbers using Python's

-        Methods:
-            execute(**kwargs): Returns the float representation of the integer.
+        built-in float() function.

+        Args:
+            number (int): The integer to convert to a float.

+        Returns:
+            tuple[float]: A single-element tuple containing the converted float value.

         Raises:
             ValueError: If the input value is not an integer.

+        Notes:
+            - The conversion is exact as all integers can be represented precisely as floats
+            - The returned value is always wrapped in a tuple to maintain consistency with the node system
         """

         @classmethod